ngtranminhtuan/GPT/README.md

 # GPT
 ## 1. nanoGPT
-This practice for understand from scratch architecture of GPT-Transformer.
-Unsupervised training and Supervised Fine-Tune task.
+This practice is for understanding from scratch the architecture of GPT-Transformer.
+Unsupervised training and Supervised fine-tuning tasks.

 ## 2. api-demo
-This demo for build backend/frontend for demonstration an AI app.
+This demo is for building backend/frontend(FastAPI and Gradio) for the demonstration of an AI app.